Gobi Partners: History

 In 2010, Gobi Partners extend its presence into Southeast Asia making it one of the earliest Chinese firms to do so.
 Chinese investments of Gobi such as Tuniu and Camera 360 already attracted a user base in Southeast Asia which drew huge potential of the market to the firm.
 Tsao stated he thought Southeast Asia in 2010 resembled China in 2002.
 Gobi set up its first Southeast Asia Fund where the Media Development Authority was an investor.
 In March 2016, Gobi raised a new fund of $14.5 million to invest in technology companies in the region.
 There was a focus on Taqwa Technology projects that were specifically for Muslims such as Tripfez Travel.

 In November 2015, Alibaba Group selected Gobi to manage its $130 million fund to invest in Hong Kong startups.

 In March 2019, Gobi and Pakistan VC firm Fatima Ventures created a joint venture named Fatima Gobi Ventures.
 It raised $20 million in its first fund at the end of 2019 to invest in Pakistani startups.
 In May 2024, Gobi stated it was looking for more opportunities in Pakistan.
 This was due to its young population, increasing internet and mobile banking adoption, its government's effort to make a conducive environment for investors and finally China–Pakistan relations.
 In December 2024, Gobi stated there were plans to raise $50 million for a second fund which would be the largest of its kind in Pakistan.
 Black Sheep Restaurants is reported to be an investor in the fund.

 In December 2022, Gobi stated its next target for Chinese investments was in the Guangdong–Hong Kong–Macao Greater Bay Area (GBA).
 Its previous investments in Hong Kong and mainland China put it in a position to capitalize on the formation of the GBA.

-Corporate affairs
+Operations

 Gobi Partners was originally headquartered in Shanghai before later becoming dual headquartered in Kuala Lumpur, Malaysia and Hong Kong.

 Notable investments made by Gobi include Animoca Brands, GOGOX, Prenetics, WeLab, Xingyun and Airwallex.